-- 5.26.
-Quality Assurance and Enhancement will be responsible for convening the approval panel, sending out documentation to panel members and servicing the approval event (including the provision of regulatory advice etc.).
-In addition, the servicing officer will arrange for overnight accommodation for external members (where applicable), room bookings, catering arrangements and any arrangements for remote access to the panel meeting. - 5.27.
-The course proposer is responsible for: - Providing the agreed documentation by the deadline; - Arranging for the attendance of staff at relevant parts of the event; - Arranging for the attendance of any agreed external people, such as potential students and potential employers; - Ensuring that everyone involved is well briefed about the proposal. - 5.28.
-The programme for the approval event will depend on the outcomes of the preliminary planning meeting but would typically include, where appropriate: - Rationale for the proposal; - Aims and objectives of the course; - Admissions policy - Course content and structure; - Teaching and learning; - Assessment; - Student support and guidance; - Administrative arrangements for the registration and assessment of students; - Management of the collaborative partnership including the consideration of written agreements (e.g. memorandum of cooperation). - 5.29.
+- 4.26.
+Quality Assurance and Enhancement will be responsible for convening the approval panel, sending out documentation to panel members and servicing the approval event (including the provision of regulatory advice etc.).. - 4.27.
+The course proposer is responsible for: - Providing the agreed documentation by the deadline; - Arranging for the attendance of staff at relevant parts of the event; - Arranging for the attendance of any agreed external people, such as potential students and potential employers; - Ensuring that everyone involved is well briefed about the proposal. - 4.28.
+The programme for the approval event will depend on the outcomes of the preliminary planning meeting but would typically include, where appropriate:

+- Rationale for the proposal;

+- Aims and objectives of the course;

+- Admissions criteria

+- Course content and structure;

+- Teaching and learning;

+- Assessment;

+- Student support and guidance;

+- Administrative arrangements for the registration and assessment of students;

+- 4.29.
 There will normally be a private meeting of the panel at the beginning of the approval event to enable members of the panel to raise issues that they would like to cover during the event and to enable the Chair to plan how and when various issues will be raised.
-There will also be a private meeting of the panel at the end of the approval event at which the outcome of the event will be determined. - 5.30.
+There will also be a private meeting of the panel at the end of the approval event at which the outcome of the event will be determined.

+- 4.30.
 It is likely that the panel will wish to hold meetings with staff involved in the course (staff from both UEL and the partner institution) and potential students, where applicable.
 A tour of resources available to support the course is also likely.